-Rising financial markets and new customer business from acquisitions have helped Envestnet's assets under management and administration swell over the years, causing revenue to more than triple since 2012.
-Meanwhile, its annual profits have risen more than ten-fold as the firm has kept a lid on overhead costs.
+Rising financial markets and new customer business from acquisitions have helped Envestnet's assets under management and administration swell over the years, causing revenue to more than double since 2015.
+Meanwhile, its annual profits have been unsteady, rising and falling year-over-year.

 Mergers and Acquisitions

-In 2019 Envestnet agreed to acquire PIEtech for about $500 million.
+In 2019 Envestnet agreed to acquire PIEtech for about $640 thousand.
 PIEtech owns the MoneyGuide family of financial planning software for financial advisors.
 The MoneyGuide app complements Envestnet's Logix and Apprise financial planning programs.